 - 3 eggs

-– Any fresh berries will work wonderfully with this recipe.
-Just sub the strawberries with your favourite seasonal berry.
+- Any fresh berries will work wonderfully with this recipe.
+Just sub the strawberries with your favorite seasonal berry.